alphagov/govuk-import-export-prototype/guide/declare-exporting-goods-from-eu/overview.markdown

 ---
 You must make a declaration to export goods outside the [EU](/eu-eea).

 You can pay an agent or freight forwarder to make the declaration for you.
-If you choose to do it yourself, you send it using the Customs Handling Import and Export Freight (CHIEF) system by either:
+If you choose to do it yourself, you make the declaration to the Customs Handling Import and Export Freight (CHIEF) system by either:

 - using or developing software - this is faster and easier for making regular declarations, eg if you're a larger company
 - using the  National Export System (NES)